jmbluethner/cs-basix/readme.md

 - Move the compiled .smx to /addons/sourcemod/plugins on your server
 - Move all files from /cfg to /csgo/cfg on your server

+### SQL Connection
+The plugin can connect to a SQL database.
+Just fill in your database information in /cfg/databases.cfg

 ### Usage
+- Install the plugin as described above
+- Copy the config files
+- Done

 ### Commands